Rethinking Gaussian Trajectory Predictors: Calibrated Uncertainty for Safe Planning: Results

 Additionally, as shown in Fig.~\ref{fig:CDF}, we evaluate the fidelity of the predicted uncertainty by comparing the empirical distributions of squared Mahalanobis distances predicted by three SLSTM variants against the theoretical $\chi^2$ distribution.
 Evidently, the model trained with our proposed loss produces a distribution that closely follows the theoretical $\chi^2$ curve.
 In contrast, the CDF of SLSTM+MHD deviates the most from the theoretical distribution and rises rapidly toward one at small squared Mahalanobis distances, indicating that many predictions concentrate near zero.
 This behavior is expected, as the loss function of SLSTM+MHD explicitly minimizes the Mahalanobis distance.
 The strong agreement between the empirical (solid lines) and estimated (transparent lines) distributions also supports the accuracy of our KDE method.

-To support the model-agnostic nature of our approach, we train several trajectory prediction models using our proposed loss and compare them against their variant trained on the standard NLL loss.
+To show our approach is model-agnostic, we train several trajectory predictors with our proposed loss and compare them with their variant trained with the NLL loss.
 The results are summarized in Table~\ref{table:tp result} and Fig.~\ref{fig: table}.
-Overall, our method reduces $\overline{|\Delta \mathbb{ESV}|}$ and achieves lower ADE/FDE in several cases, while any increases in ADE observed in other cases remain marginal.
+Overall, our method reduces $\overline{|\Delta \mathbb{ESV}|}$ and lowers ADE/FDE in several cases, while any increases in ADE in other cases remain marginal.

 We observe that the ADE/FDE on the ETH dataset are relatively large.
 This behavior stems from our experimental choice to train and test on the same dataset in order to remain within the same distribution and obtain more calibrated confidence levels.
 Due to the limited size of the ETH dataset, this setting leads to overfitting and prevents the models from sufficiently reducing ADE/FDE.